-Yes, you can apply for a Bachelor Honours Class if you are a third-year Bachelor student and your grade average is 7 or higher.
-First-year and second-year Bachelor students are not eligible to attend Bachelor Honours Classes.
+Yes, you can apply for a Bachelor Honours Class if you are a third-year bachelor's student and your grade average is 7 or higher.
+First-year and second-year bachelor's students are not eligible to attend Bachelor Honours Classes.

 Please note that for students who are following an Honours College track, completing one Bachelor Honours Class is a requirement.
 As an Honours College student you can follow a Bachelor Honours Class in your second or third year.

 It is not recommended for third-year bachelor's students to attend the summer school Bachelor Honours Classes, because we cannot guarantee that the grades will be known in time for a bachelor's diploma request and/or master’s admission procedures.

 Students at TU Delft and Erasmus University Rotterdam are welcome to apply for a Bachelor Honours Class.
 You do not have to be an Honours student at your own university.
 In case you are admitted, we will email you regarding information we require in order to request a Leiden University guest account for you.

 If you are a student at a Dutch university other than TU Delft or Erasmus University and you wish to follow a Bachelor Honours Class, you can contact us at firstname.lastname@example.org.

 No, the Bachelor Honours Classes are meant for bachelor's students.
 We offer a variety of Master Honours Classes for master's students.

 You can attend a maximum of two Bachelor Honours Classes per academic year.
 If you are admitted to two Classes, you can attend both Classes during a single semester or one Class each semester.
 In order to maximise your chances to get selected, we advise you to apply for up to four Classes in each application round.